Publicly funded in-vitro fertilization (IVF) program

 Yes.
 Your fertility specialist can help determine the most effective use of any existing genetic material in combination with the public funding.

 My IVF treatment plan includes known donor eggs and/or known donor sperm.
-Am I eligible for funding?
+Can I still apply to the Publicly Funded IVF Program?

 Yes.
-Using known donor eggs and/or known donor sperm does not make you ineligible for funding.
+Using known donor eggs and/or known donor sperm does not make you ineligible for the Publicly Funded IVF Program.

-Costs associated with buying donor eggs and/or sperm is not eligible for program funding.
+Additionally, costs associated with purchasing anonymous donor eggs and or donor sperm are not eligible for public funding.

 My IVF treatment plan includes a gestational surrogate.
-Am I eligible for funding?
+Can I still apply to the Publicly Funded IVF Program?

 If a gestational surrogate is part of your IVF treatment pathway, the gestational surrogate must be at minimum enrolled in a Canadian Provincial/Territorial health plan to participate in a publicly funded IVF treatment cycle.
 However, funding may only be applied to eligible IVF treatment components provided to a gestational surrogate if they are enrolled in MSP.
 Any associated legal costs, or other costs outside of the eligible IVF services are ineligible for the program.

-No. IVF treatment must be obtained through a participating B.C. clinic to be eligible for funding.
+No. IVF treatment must be received at a participating B.C. clinic to be eligible for funding.

 I need to travel for my IVF treatment.
 Are my travel costs eligible for funding?

-The Publicly funded IVF program does not include coverage for travel or accommodation.
+The Publicly Funded IVF Program does not include coverage for travel or accommodation.
 If you are approved for funding and need to travel for your IVF treatment, you may be eligible for the Travel Assistance Program (TAP).
-For more information please visit: Travel Assistance Program (TAP BC)
+Only travel for IVF services covered by approved program funding may be eligible for TAP.
+For more information please visit: Travel Assistance Program (TAP BC).

 I have questions regarding my application status, my treatment plan or scheduling of my IVF treatment.
 Who can I contact?